PHYLICIA KIDD ’16

 Planning to pursue a master’s degree in public health

 The professors are brilliant and extremely passionate about the subjects they teach

 Variety of majors to interact with enriched experience of interior design major

 Range of experiences leads to career in healthcare interior design.

 Apply what you learn working with talented artists

 Chance to work with the campus radio station a deciding factor in becoming a Charger

 Experiences as a student lead to dream job at DisneyPixar

-Experience as a research assistant at Yale leads to career opportunity
+Working as a research assistant at Yale leads to career opportunity.